rec/fixo/README.md

 ## Goals.

-Light weight, semi-automatic rule-based addition of types to Python code bases/
+* Light weight, semi-automatic rule-based tool to add type annotations to Python code bases.

-Apply rule-based edits, and allow the user to pick and choose which edits to accept.
+* Apply rule-based edits, and allow the user to pick and choose which edits to accept.

-Edits are not represented as raw diffs, but as semantic changes to the Python source, which are far more likely to be stable through intermediate changes in the code.
+* Edits are not represented as raw diffs, but as semantic changes to the Python source, which are far more likely to be stable through intermediate changes in the code.

-The rules to match code and to perform edits can easily be user code.
+* The rules to match code and to perform edits can easily be user code.

-Less than 1k lines of code with testing.
+* Less than 1k lines of code with testing.

 ## Design sketch